sakethksg/Peercrypt/README.md

 - Offers option to proceed or abort transfer
 - For multicast, shows which targets are unreachable
 - Updates reliability scores based on successful or failed transfers

+### Commands Reference

+For a comprehensive reference of all PeerCrypt commands and their options, see the [commands.md](commands.md) file, which includes:

+- Basic commands for general CLI interaction
+- Network and peer management commands
+- File transfer commands with all available options
+- Detailed options for each transfer mode
+- Advanced congestion control configuration
+- Recommended command combinations for different network conditions

+This document provides examples and explanations for all commands and serves as the definitive reference for using PeerCrypt effectively.

 ## 🛠️ Configuration